education.vic.gov.au

 Using sunscreen

 Some schools may choose to purchase sunscreen for students and staff to use.
 Sunscreen can be purchased as a cream, lotion, milk or gel.
-The Cancer Council of Victoria does not recommend aerosol sunscreen, as it is very difficult to obtain the required amount of sunscreen necessary to achieve good UV protection.
+Cancer Council Victoria does not recommend aerosol sunscreen, as it is very difficult to obtain the required amount of sunscreen necessary to achieve good UV protection.

 Schools can follow this guidance for sunscreen use: